 When you inhibit a person to move or deny him freedom of movement against his will, you are falsely imprisoning that person.
 False imprisonment occurs when there are verbal threats and/or bodily restraints which prevent the victim from escaping or moving willfully as he pleases.

 Several key factors contribute to the act of committing false imprisonment: the victim did not give consent to the confinement; the perpetrator has willful intention to hold the victim bound or imprisoned; and, there are no options to escape for the victim.

 In the state of Ohio, the law recognizes the fact that you have been wrongfully imprisoned if the following occurred:

 In the face of this unlawful case, it is best to seek legal assistance.
 The state usually acknowledges its liability in these matters but having an experienced and well-respected false imprisonment lawyer on your side will ensure that you receive full compensation and justice you deserve.

 Contact Jami S. Oliver, a recognized Columbus attorney who specializes in false imprisonment.
-For a consultation, call (614) 220-9100 today.
+For a consultation, call 614-220-9100 to schedule an appointment.